-• Three (3) or more temporary dismissals during the sixty (60)-day period before issuance of the current citation; or c) Appeal of Notice of Exclusion.
+- Six (6) citations during the twelve (12)-month period before issuance of the current citation. - c) Appeal of Notice of Exclusion.
 Exclusion for longer than seven (7) days may be appealed to the District's Executive Director.
 Promptly after receipt of a written request for an appeal, the Executive Director will conduct an informal hearing where the Person subject to exclusion and a District representative may present facts, circumstances, evidence and witnesses to support their respective positions and may cross-examine witnesses presented by the other side.
 After the conclusion of the hearing, the Executive Director shall issue a written determination on the appeal.